SDMC Budget: Proposal to hike property tax rejected; parks to have yoga centres | Education

 Seeking to augment its revenue, SDMC Commissioner Gyanesh Bharati on November 23 had proposed to increase property tax levied on residential and commercial properties, and reduce the number of rate slabs from three to two.

-The SDMC in its statement on Friday also said that as per the final budget, ''partial recommendations of MVC-III (Municipal Valuation Committee-III) should not be implemented under Section 177 of DMC Act''.
+The SDMC in its statement on Friday also said that according to the final budget, ''partial recommendations of MVC-III (Municipal Valuation Committee-III should not be implemented under Section 177 of DMC Act''.

-Also, the last date for availing the amensty scheme for payment of property tax with 100 per cent waiver of both interest and penalty, to March 31, it said.
+Also, the last date for availing the amnesty scheme for payment of property tax with 100 per cent waiver of both interest and penalty, to March 31, it said.

 The last date earlier was January 31.